izanorshahril/MA_CapstoneProject_Predictive_Maintenance/README.md

 ## 4. Result

-We observed below metrics from various models using Rapidminer:
+We observed below metrics from various models using Rapidminer.
 ![image](https://user-images.githubusercontent.com/124276426/216816033-28e93073-1453-4c6b-82b6-ffcd3801daed.png)

 Here is the binary classification accuracy metrics summary from Rapidminer.
 We can see all of it generally are good around 90% accuracy.
-Some of it are higher such as GLM, GBT & SVM
+Some of it are higher such as GLM, GBT & SVM.
 ![image](https://user-images.githubusercontent.com/80229890/216821228-80e32096-de98-4381-b991-ebdc863b7b62.png)

 We also run our dataset on several models in Azure machine learning, and here we also see similar result around 90% accuracy but with XGBoost as the best classifier.